bhargavAtgithub/messymind/README.md

 # messymind
-While embracing the messy minds with-in, it is important to organize everything we can.
+While embracing messy minds with-in, it is important to stay organized.